KiraTau/SenSE-Scripts/README.md

 * Algorithms - scripts in these folders run the major algorithms
 * Support - combination of utility scripts, Simulink models, and data files that are commonly used across the algorithms

-However, the data need to run the example scripts are all located in the Data/ folder.
+Note: The data need to run the example scripts are all located in a Data/ folder which Zidi Tao has access to.
+All requests for access can be directed to either him or Dr. Agung Julius.

 ## Algorithms